 If a person stops drinking suddenly, they could experience dangerous withdrawal symptoms.
 These symptoms can be both physical and psychological and can include tremors, sweating, seizures, or severe anxiety.
 The safest way to withdraw from alcohol is with the help of a medical detox program.

 Many people continue drinking in order to avoid withdrawal symptoms.
 They may feel afraid of facing life without alcohol.
 Fortunately, effective treatment models exist for those who suffer from alcohol addiction.
-At Addiction Campuses, we provide medical detox and customized treatment that caters to people of all ages, professions, and backgrounds.
+At Vertava Health, we provide medical detox and customized treatment that caters to people of all ages, professions, and backgrounds.

 Risk Factors For Alcohol Addiction